nick2000713/Tautulli-Grafana/README.md

 ## How It Works

-The container mounts your Tautulli SQLite database (read-only), connects to your existing PostgreSQL instance, and syncs all watch history into normalized tables.
-On first run it imports everything; every run after that only fetches new rows using the last synced row ID.
+On Unraid, a User Script (`unraid-sync.sh`) runs on schedule.
+It safely copies the live Tautulli SQLite database, starts the Docker sync container, waits for the sync to finish, then stops the container again.
+The Python script inside the container connects to PostgreSQL and only imports rows that are newer than the last sync — so after the initial full import, every subsequent run is fast.

 ```
-Tautulli SQLite DB  →  [this container]  →  PostgreSQL  →  Grafana
+unraid-sync.sh (User Script, scheduled)
+       │
+       ├─ 1.
+Safe SQLite backup  →  /appdata/tautull_sync/db/tautulli.db
+       │
+       ├─ 2. docker start tautulli-postgres
+       │         │
+       │         └─ tautulli_postgres_sync.py  →  PostgreSQL
+       │
+       └─ 3. docker stop tautulli-postgres
+                                        │
+                                   Grafana reads from PostgreSQL
 ```

 ---